 Garlic is the oldest known medicinal plant or spice in existence.
 It belongs to the genus Allium and is native to central Asia.
 Mankind recognised the curative qualities of this masic herb over 3,000 years ago.
-Consuming garlic on a daily basis (in food or raw) helps to lower cholesterol levels because of the antioxidant properties of Allicin.
+Consuming on a daily basis (in food or raw) helps to lower cholesterol levels because of the antioxidant properties of Allicin.
 It is also immensely beneficial to regulate blood pressure and blood sugar levels.

-Garlic provides a variety of different nutritional benefits such as the garlic juice as an antiseptic for treating war wounds during the World War I. It also contains useful minerals such as phosphorus, calcium and iron as well as trace minerals like iodine, sulphur, and chlorine which also present in the cloves.
+It provides a variety of different nutritional benefits such as the garlic juice as an antiseptic for treating war wounds during the World War I. It also contains useful minerals such as phosphorus, calcium and iron as well as trace minerals like iodine, sulphur, and chlorine which also present in the cloves.
 In terms of organic compounds, garlic is one of the rarest sources of allicin and allisatin 1 and 2.

 The health benefits of garlic were realised centuries ago by mankind.
 It is very effective when eaten raw, either crushed or chopped.
 As little as one clove of garlic per day may bring about a vast improvement in the overall health of an individual.
-Consuming too much garlic however, is not very good as it can cause irritation of the digestive system.
-The only drawback for using garlic is bad breath, other than that, garlic is a medicinal boom for mankind.
+Consuming too much however, is not very good as it can cause irritation of the digestive system.
+The only drawback is bad breath, other than that, garlic is a medicinal boom for mankind.

-Daily inclusion of garlic in your food or diet aids in eliminating any digestive problems.
+Daily inclusion in your food or diet aids in eliminating any digestive problems.
 The herb assists in the normal functioning of the intestines for good digestion.
 Even swallowing problems or irritation of the gastric canal may be rectified with garlic as a treatment.